About Charlotte | Facilitation Style | Ideal Projects |

 Since her early days playing with worms on the playground and learning on her first canoe trip the boat has to stay parallel to the shore to avoid going in the drink :), the natural environment has captivated Charlotte.
 Later on, as an exchange student in Australia, Charlotte learned that environmental challenges are fundamentally “people” problems.
 As a result, she shifted her trajectory from becoming a large mammal biologist to learning about psychology and social sciences for the environment.

-Charlotte works with teams, groups and organizations in supporting them to craft solutions for a healthy planet with happy people.
-Using tools such as facilitation, mediation, consensus building and collaboration, evaluation, and graphic recording, she sets the space to garner everyone’s contribution to address challenges that one individual or organization can’t solve alone while simultaneously paying attention to group process and dynamics.
+Today she works with teams, groups and organizations in supporting them to craft solutions for a healthy planet with happy people.
+She uses tools such as facilitation, mediation, consensus building and collaboration, evaluation, graphic recording and capacity building.
+She pays attention to group process and dynamics so participants can work towards innovative environmental solutions that one individual or organization alone can’t solve.

 She’s especially delighted with projects involving multiple organizations which work together on a big problem or thorny issue over the long haul – like planning where forestry should head in the next five years, or how the many players should be collaborating to ensure high quality water for everyone, or how health is impacted by the natural environment.
 The latter, for instance, could involve bringing air quality specialists, epidemiologists, urban foresters, land use planners, engineers and water treatment plant operators.
 Through the muddling of collaboration, she has seen more creative, more broadly supported and ultimately easier to implement solutions because everyone’s had a role in creating the solution(s).